Document Type : .

 Authors

-2 Department of Philosophy, Faculty of Law, Theology and Political Sciences, Science and, Research Branch, Islamic Azad University, Tehran, Iran
+2 Assistant Professor, Department of Philosophy, Faculty of Law, Theology and Political Science, Science and Research Branch, Islamic Azad University, Tehran, Iran (Corresponding Author)

-3 Department of Theoretical Studies of Science, Technology and Innovation, Scientific Policy Research Center
+3 Assistant Professor, Department of Theoretical Studies of Science, Technology and Innovation, National Science Policy Research Center, Tehran, Iran

 Abstract